lge0303/s3df-user-guide/quickstart.md

 # S3DF General Workflow Guide

-This guide provides a clear step-by-step workflow for using the S3DF (Spectral 3D Finite Difference) system.
+This guide provides a clear step-by-step workflow for using the S3DF system.
 Follow these instructions to efficiently connect to the S3DF environment and run your desired software.

 # Step-by-Step Workflow